Västerbottens-Kuriren: Modern era

 In 1982, VK bought land in the industrial area Västerslätt to build a new printing house.
 The printing house got a boost when the newspaper Dagens Nyheter decided to have their Norrland edition printed there.
 The printing house was opened in autumn 1984 and a few years later, in 1988, another printing house in the same area.

 In the 1990s and 2000s VK faced competition from the Norrländska Socialdemokraten (NSD, Norrland Social-Democrats) based in Luleå for the title of largest daily news paper of Norrland.
 VK also became the majority owner of its competitor Västerbottens Folkblad in 2001.
 In 2003 the ownership increased to 91%.

-In 2003 VK acquired the magazine Nöjesmagasinet City, a free magazine focused on entertainment, trend and lifestyle that is published in different editions for Umeå, Sundsvall and Luleå.
+In 2003 VK acquired the magazine Nöjesmagasinet City, a free magazine focused on entertainment, trend and lifestyle published in different editions for Umeå, Sundsvall and Luleå.

 In December 2012 VK had 199 staff.

 The paper started the website VK.se in 1997, which was built by editor Tom Juslin.
 It was twice (2007 and 2008) nominated for the Stora Journalistpriset prize in the category Innovator of the Year.